FullSmartMike/HTMLSmartComponents/README.md

 # HTMLSmartComponents
-Develop frontend components without using any frontend framework
+Develop smart frontend components without using any frontend framework.